- More than 99 per cent of Canadians have a bank account

 Affordable banking services

-According to the World Bank, 99% of adult Canadians have an account with a financial institution,1 including 98% of adults in low income households,2 so the accessibility of banking services in Canada is incredibly high.3 Whether it’s a savings, chequing, low-fee, student, or senior − full of bells and whistles or a plain vanilla account− there is a lot of choice for Canadians and over 100 account packages to choose from in the marketplace
+According to the World Bank, more than 99% of adult Canadians have an account with a financial institution,1 so the accessibility of banking services in Canada is incredibly high.
+Whether it’s a savings, chequing, low-fee, student, or senior − full of bells and whistles or a plain vanilla account− there is a lot of choice for Canadians and over 100 account packages to choose from in the marketplace

 - Banks have worked hard to ensure that there are low-cost accounts, priced at $4 or less per month, for those who need or want them.

-- 31 per cent of Canadians say they pay no service fees at all and another 45 per cent pay $15 or less per month.4
+- 31 per cent of Canadians say they pay no service fees at all and another 45 per cent pay $15 or less per month.2

 - Youth, students, seniors, Registered Disability Savings Plan beneficiaries and newcomers to Canada can access discounted or free accounts.